StainlessStasis/CobblemonSpawnAlerts/README.md

 * **alertAllMythicals**: Alerts you when any mythical spawns, unless its config is disabled.<br>
 * **alertAllUltraBeasts**: Alerts you when any ultra beast spawns, unless its config is disabled.<br>
 * **alertAllParadox**: Alerts you when any paradox spawns, unless its config is disabled.<br>
+* **alertAllParadox**: Alerts you when any starter spawns, unless its config is disabled.<br>
 * **alertAllNotInDex**: Alerts you when any Pokemon which is not already registered in your Pokedex spawns, unless its config is disabled.<br>
 * **alertAllUncaught**: Alerts you when any Pokemon which you have not caught spawns, unless its config is disabled.<br>
 * **alertEverything**: Alerts you to every single spawn near you, unless its config is disabled.
 Why would you want to do this?
 Idk.

+**Level filter**: Allows you to set min and max levels for triggering alerts.

 For IV/EV hunting, see the IV/EV Hunting tab under Config

 ### Reloading the Config:<br>
-You can edit the config while the game is running, and simply use the command `/cobblemonspawnalerts reload` to reload it.
-Leaving/entering a world will **NOT** reload the config.
-The command must be run to take effect.<br>
+You can edit the config while the game is running, and simply use the command `/csa reload` to reload it.
+Leaving/entering a world will **NOT** reload the config, but restarting the game will.
+The command must be run to take effect while the game is running.<br>
 </details>

 <details>
 <summary>Config - Pokemon (client)</summary>

 The config is found in your Minecraft instance folder under `config -> cobblemon-spawn-alerts`.
-You can also use the command `/cobblemonspawnalerts openconfig`.<br>
+You can also use the command `/csa openconfig`.<br>

 ### IMPORTANT:
 All custom configs must have the Pokemon's name in the language you are playing on!
 If you are playing Cobblemon on any language other than English, you must ensure that Pokemon names are written in that language, otherwise the configs will not work!
 This does not apply to the default config, that will work fine.